 SHQ CUSTOM Box

-When attempting to pack, items for which no possible boxes are found will go into a single fallback box which will adopt the dimensions of the largest item that goes into it.
+When attempting to pack, items for which no possible boxes are found will go into a fallback box (or boxes, as carrier package weight limits will be respected).
 This box will be called SHQ CUSTOM.
-The box will be the dimensions of the largest product with no box available and all boxless items will go into it for rating purposes, even if they logistically wouldn’t fit.
+The box will be the dimensions of the largest product with no box available and all boxless items will go into it for rating purposes, even if they logistically wouldn’t fit (while still respecting weight limits).
 There are some cases where this is desirable (such as taking the total weight of the cart and rating it as a single item with no dimensions to overcome package limits for an LTL carrier) but in general you will want to define enough boxes so that this SHQ CUSTOM box will not be used.